MrWolfZ/Conqueror/README.md

 [MassTransit](https://masstransit-project.com) is a great framework for building distributed applications.
 It addresses many of the same concerns as **Conqueror**, with some key differences:

-- MassTransit is designed for building distributed systems, forcing you into this approach from the start, even if you don't need it yet (the provided in-memory transport is explicitly mentioned as not being suited for production usage). **Conqueror** allows building both single applications as well as distributed systems.
+- MassTransit is designed for building distributed systems, forcing you into this approach from the start, even if you don't need it yet (the provided in-memory transport is explicitly mentioned as not being recommended for production usage). **Conqueror** allows building both single applications as well as distributed systems.
 - MassTransit is focused on asynchronous messaging, while **Conqueror** provides more communication patterns (e.g. synchronous request-response over HTTP).
 - MassTransit has adapters for many messaging middlewares, like RabbitMQ or Azure Service Bus, which **Conqueror** does not.
 - MassTransit provides out-of-the-box solutions for advanced patterns like sagas, state machines, etc., which **Conqueror** does not.